 If you’re shopping for a new desktop microphone, you’re in luck.
 We’ve been trawling the web to find some of the best Rode NT-USB and Rode NT-USB Mini deals available, making these superb little mics even more appealing.

 Both the NT-USB, introduced in 2014, and 2019’s NT-USB Mini are highly regarded in the streaming, podcasting and online content creation communities, and for good reason.
 Both deliver exceptional sound quality, and are about as easy to use as you could wish a USB microphone to be.

 Competition is undoubtedly fierce around this price point, and there are plenty of viable alternatives to consider, but Rode clearly knows what it’s doing.
 It has a clear idea who these mics are aimed at - quality-conscious content creators - and the results truly speak for themselves.
 Now, let’s look at the Rode NT-USB and NT-USB Mini in more detail, as well as sharing some of the best deals we’ve found on these brilliant, versatile mics.

 Best Rode NT-USB and Rode NT-USB Mini deals

 Rode is one of the best-respected brands in the microphone world, so big things were expected of its first foray into the competitive desktop USB mic landscape.
 Thankfully, the Rode NT-USB delivers in almost every way.
 Its unobtrusive design means it won’t dominate your workspace, and the recorded sound quality is great.
-As you’d expect from a USB mic, it is simple to use and we loved the included extras like a pop shield, tripod desk stand and super-long USB cable.
+As you’d expect from one of the best USB mics, it is simple to use and we loved the included extras like a pop shield, tripod desk stand and super-long USB cable.
 This truly is the complete package for anyone needing a quick, straightforward mic that delivers superb results.